comparisonapollozoominfocomparison

 The Apollo vs ZoomInfo conversation usually comes down to budget.
 Can you afford ZoomInfo?
 If yes, buy ZoomInfo.
 If not, Apollo is "good enough."

-This framing accepts a premise that does not hold up: that better data requires a bigger database, and bigger databases cost more money.
+This framing accepts a premise worth questioning: that better data requires a bigger database, and bigger databases cost more money.

 Apollo's 275M contacts and ZoomInfo's 321M contacts are both large.
 Both are impressive.
 And both are snapshots of a world that changes constantly.
 People switch jobs.
 Companies merge.
 Email domains migrate.
 B2B data decays at 22.5% per year, and no single snapshot -- however large or frequently refreshed -- keeps every record current.

-That is why Apollo plateaus at 73% and ZoomInfo at 85%.
+That is why Apollo plateaus at 78% and ZoomInfo at 84% in our test.
 The gap between them is not about database size or engineering effort.
 It is about a structural ceiling that every single-source provider hits.
+Waterfall enrichment is one architecture that sidesteps the ceiling, which is what the Decision Matrix above hints at.

 Choose Apollo if:

-- You prospect primarily in US/EU tech and SaaS segments
+• You prospect primarily in US and EU tech and SaaS segments

 Choose ZoomInfo if:

-- You already have outreach tools (Outreach, Salesloft, Instantly) and need a pure data layer
+• You already have outreach tools (Outreach, Salesloft, Instantly) and only need a clean data layer

-- You prefer querying 15+ sources per lookup rather than betting on one database
+• You prefer querying multiple sources per lookup over betting on one database

-- You are an agency managing data for multiple clients
+• You are an agency managing data quality across many clients with different ICPs

 Frequently Asked Questions

-How much does ZoomInfo cost compared to Apollo?
+Why is ZoomInfo so expensive compared to Apollo?

 Can I use Apollo and ZoomInfo together?